 A Unique African Reserve

-The Klaserie is one of the largest privately owned Nature Reserves in South Africa (approximately 55,000 hectares) and forms part of the Greater Kruger National Park (approximately 2 million hectares).
-It is unfenced, which both allows for all migratory species to roam freely and increases the area that territorial species can establish themselves, enabling genetic drift.
+The Klaserie is one of the largest privately owned Nature Reserves in South Africa (approximately 55,000 hectares) and together with the Timbavati Reserve and Sabi Sand Reserve,forms part of the Greater Kruger National Park (approximately 2 million hectares).
+Unfenced, it allows for both all migratory species to roam freely and increases the area that territorial species can establish themselves, enabling genetic drift.
 From a conservation standpoint, this provides a benefit for the animals and the people visiting them.

 The meaning of Serendip is given as: “the art of finding valuable or agreeable things not sought after.”
 No other description could fit this, our special bit of Eden.
 It has some special mysterious magic which captures and holds one forever.
 It’s a land of mystery and unexpected surprises.
 Wildlife, gigantic to minute… each so enthralling and holding so many secrets still unsolved by Man – each fulfilling its particular role in the chain of life.